ebo-arcadia/ebo-lee.github.io/object-relational-mapping.md

 8. executed SQL expression to insert columns and values in the database
 9. executed one SQL expression to insert a list of dictionaries in the database
 10. verified the creation of the table, insertion of columns and values using DB Browser for SQLite
+11. executed SQL SELECT statement to fetch data from the database
+12. appended where clause to the SELECT statement to customize fetched data from the database
+13. verified fetched data from database in the console